thilo20/MachiKoroPad/README.md

 ## To Do, features by priority:
 - show more statistics
 - player color highlighting
-- implement language support DE/EN
-- implement extra turn
+- ask for winner, compare
 - implement card buy and income calculation
-- implement Harbour extension, cards and logic
+- implement Harbour extension cards and logic